Dina Pronicheva

-Multiple Contradictory Testimonies
+Multiple contradictory testimonies

-Forming a coherent version of Dina Pronicheva's life is hindered by the multiple contradictory verbal and written testimonies.
-Karel C. Berkhoff attributes the contradictions in Dina's testimonies to several factors, "Official censorship, self-censorship, and undue artistic or editorial license produced records that differ in substance and, especially, style.
+Forming a coherent version of Dina Pronicheva's life is hindered by multiple contradictory verbal and written testimonies of her witness testimony on the occupation of Kiev.

+Karel C. Berkhoff attributes several factors to the contradictions in Dina's testimonies: "Official censorship, self-censorship, and undue artistic or editorial license produced records that differ in substance and, especially, style.
 Most of the texts fail to meet the standards of contemporary oral history interviews."
 Pronicheva later stated in West Germany that she never wrote her testimony down herself.
 Berkhoff also states that "it looks as if she may have given in to pretrial pressure from the Kiev tribunal prosecution to say certain things".

 Berkhoff recommends using the Soviet Union historian testimony version.
 The Soviet Union historian testimony version includes an account of Pronicheva's vivid hallucinations while at Babi Yar, seeing people who were not there.
 Most versions of her testimony are given under the name Dina Pronicheva, but another is given under the name Dina Wasserman or Vasserman.

 Biography

-According to her written testimony to a 1946 trial of 15 accused Germans, Dina Pronicheva was born in Chernihiv on 7 January 1911 and was of Jewish nationality.
-She completed theatrical and military communications school.
-In 1941 she was working at a puppet theatre, then joined the 37th Army of the Soviet Union to work in the communications branch.
-She was then transferred as a typist of the 37th Army.
-On 17 September 1941 she was told to stay behind enemy lines while the Army retreated.
+According to her written testimony to a 1946 trial of 15 accused Germans, Dina Pronicheva was born in Chernihiv on 7 January 1911 and was of Jewish ethnicity.
+At the age of five, she relocated to Kiev and resided there until her death in 1977.
+She completed theatrical and military communications school, but did not finish any other higher education.

+In 1941 she was working at a puppet theatre before joining the 37th Army of the Soviet Union to work in the communications branch.
+Due to family circumstances, she was transferred as a senior typist to a different department a short time after joining the communications branch.
+On 17 September 1941, she was told to stay behind enemy lines while the Army retreated.